Appdynamics/AppD_Roadshow_BiQ_Lab/README.md

 * Wait 1-2 minutes
 * Navigate to ```Analytics -> Searches```
 * Click the ```Add``` Button and Select any of the available options
-* You should now see Transactions report in the UI
+* You should now see Transactions in the UI
 * **Ask your Instructor if this does not happen**

 # Lab Parts